optimagic-dev/optimagic/docs/source/development/eep-00-governance-model.md

 challenging parts.

-If the author of an EEP feels that it is ready to be accepted they need to make a post in our [zulip workspace](https://ose.zulipchat.com) and a comment on the PR that contains the following information:
+If the author of an EEP feels that it is ready to be accepted they need to make a post in the relevant [Zulip topic](https://ose.zulipchat.com/#narrow/stream/221432-estimagic/topic/EEPs) and a comment on the PR that contains the following information:

 1. Summary of all contentious aspects of the EEP and how they have been resolved